-Planning underway now for the Summer season, to include a couple of immersions and work at the castra.
-In September, Roman Days will be back at George Mason !
+Planning underway now for the Spring and Summer season, to include a couple of immersions and work at the castra.
+In the Fall, Roman Times hopes to have an event in Virginia!
 Keep tuned more immersion events, training events and fabricas!!

 LEGIO IX HISPANA COHORS III EXPUGNATORES

 You've reached the online camp of Legio IX Hispana.
 We're a group of hobbyists, historians and Rome enthusiasts who come together and portray part of a company of Roman soldiers.
 Our goal is to portray the common Roman soldiers, support auxilia, and civilians, mainly for non-public "immersion" events, where we try to learn the lessons of life in the Roman Legions.
 Occasionally, we do display events (such as Military Through the Ages in Jamestown, VA), but we have no officers and no fancy titles, no governors or senators or tribunes... no togas.
 We are common soldiers and the civilians who would have been associated with a Roman military encampment.
 In doing this, we hope to learn some knowledge about what their lives were like.
 Maybe you find this interesting...

 At one time, there used to be other groups portraying Legio IX here in the United States, but they are all gone it appears.
 Alas, we will march onward, not wavering, not failing.
 If you're interested in signing up, read onóLegio IX Hispana is looking for good, fresh new recruits!
 It does comst some money, but... if you are willing to work, we can help you get outfitted for a reasonable price.
 It is our philosophy to help new members to get rolling and not to just throw them in the deep water and tell them to swim.
 We are activley recruiting...

 Where We Are